astaxie/beedb/README.md

-beedb
+Beedb
 =====

+:exclamation: **IMPORTANT:** Beedb is being deprecated in favor of [Beego.orm](https://github.com/astaxie/beego/tree/master/orm) :exclamation:

-beedb is an ORM for Go.
+Beedb is an ORM for Go.
 It lets you map Go structs to tables in a database.
 It's intended to be very lightweight, doing very little beyond what you really want.
 For example, when fetching data, instead of re-inventing a query syntax, we just delegate your query to the underlying database, so you can write the "where" clause of your SQL statements directly.
 This allows you to have more flexibility while giving you a convenience layer.
 But beedb also has some smart defaults, for those times when complex queries aren't necessary.

 Right now, it interfaces with Mysql/SQLite/PostgreSQL/DB2/MS ADODB/ODBC/Oracle.
 The goal however is to add support for other databases in the future, including maybe MongoDb or NoSQL?

-Also, at the moment, relationship-support is in the works, but not yet implemented.
+Relationship-support is not implemented, for this we will recommend you to use [Beego.orm](https://github.com/astaxie/beego/tree/master/orm).

 All in all, it's not entirely ready for advanced use yet, but it's getting there.